USB: Universal-Scale Object Detection Benchmark: Benchmark Protocols of USB

 The three COCO-style scale-wise metrics (AP$_\textit{S}$, AP$_\textit{M}$, and AP$_\textit{L}$) are too coarse for detailed scale-wise analysis.
 They confuse objects of significantly different scales.
 For example, the absolute scale of a large object might be 100 or 1600.
 Thus, we introduce finer scale-wise metrics.
 We define the \textit{Absolute Scale AP (ASAP)} and \textit{Relative Scale AP (RSAP)} using exponential thresholds.
-ASAP partitions object scales based on absolute scale $(0, 8, 16, 32, ..., 1024, \infty)$.
-RSAP partitions object scales based on relative scale $(0, \frac{1}{256}, \frac{1}{128}, ..., \frac{1}{2}, 1)$.
+ASAP partitions object scales based on absolute scales $(0, 8, 16, 32, ..., 1024, \infty)$, while RSAP partitions object scales based on relative scales $(0, \frac{1}{256}, \frac{1}{128}, ..., \frac{1}{2}, 1)$.
 We call the partitions by their maximum scales.

-For ease of quantitative evaluation, we limit the number of detections per image to 100 across all categories, following the COCO benchmark~\cite{cocoapi}.
-For qualitative evaluation, participants may raise the limit to 300 (1\% of images in the \MangasAbbr \texttt{15test} set contain more than 100 annotations).
+For ease of quantitative evaluation, we limit the number of detections per image to 100 across all categories~\cite{cocoapi}.
+For qualitative evaluation, participants may raise the limit to 300 because 1\% of images in the \MangasAbbr \texttt{15test} set contain more than 100 annotations.